 This city-state is one of the world’s most popular travel destinations!
 Officially known as the Republic of Singapore, the country symbolizes a melting pot of culture and history and an extravaganza of culinary delights.

-Singapore is one of the world’s most prosperous countries, a financial centre, and achievement in urban planning.
-To see why this city-state serves as a model for developing nations, read these 62 interesting facts about Singapore…
+Singapore is one of the world’s most prosperous countries, a financial center, and achievement in urban planning.
+To see why this city-state serves as a model for developing nations, check out these 50 fun facts about Singapore…

 Singapore is an island city-state in Asia.